StIvesTabletop/stivestabletop.github.io/_posts/2024-06-12-eightieth-session.md

 Another table started with club favourite [Ecosystem][E] before settling on the classic [Settlers of Catan][Catan].

 ![Great Western Trail](/images/posts/2024_06_12/GreatWesternTrail01.jpg "Great Western Trail"){:class="img_post"}

+[Great Western Trail][GWT] is a long game about cattle ranching in 19th Century America.
+In this strategy game players are cattle ranchers trying to transport their herd across the Midwest to Kansas City.
+The game includes elements of deck building, hand management and set collection.
+Ultimately, the aim is to amass the most victory points which can be done in a number of different ways - by transporting and selling high value cattle, building different structures or focusing on the transport track.

 ![Great Western Trail](/images/posts/2024_06_12/GreatWesternTrail02.jpg "Great Western Trail"){:class="img_post"}

-[Great Western Trail][GWT] was a long game about cattle ranching in 19th Century America. - Jyo to review
+On this occasion, 4 players tackled this game after pre-arranging it on Discord - Ryan H-G, Janek T, Alice W and Jyo K. 3 of them were experienced players and this clearly showed as they predictably crushed Jyo K. We expect this game to make a return to the club soon as it generated a lot of interest!

 ![Harmonies](/images/posts/2024_06_12/Harmonies01.jpg "Harmonies"){:class="img_post"}